-Solomon L. Wisenberg has the experience to manage the most detailed and complex bank and mortgage fraud investigations in all of their variations, including alleged: house flipping schemes, equity skims, straw purchases, inflated appraisals and net worth scams.
+I have the experience to manage the most detailed and complex bank and mortgage fraud investigations in all their variations, including alleged house flipping schemes, equity skims, straw purchases, inflated appraisals and net worth scams.

 Contact a Bank Fraud Defense Attorney

-To arrange a consultation about your white collar legal issue, feel free to contact mortgage fraud defense lawyer Solomon L. Wisenberg at the Washington DC law offices of Nelson Mullins Riley & Scarborough, LLP.
-He can be reached at: 202-689-2922 (Direct Dial) or 202-257-7846 (cell).
+To arrange a consultation about your white collar legal issue, feel free to contact me, mortgage fraud defense lawyer Solomon L. Wisenberg, at the Washington, D.C., law offices of Nelson Mullins Riley & Scarborough, LLP.
+I can be reached at: 202-689-2922 (Direct Dial) or 202-257-7846 (cell).